myIR, payments and more

 New Zealand Financial Institutions

-Financial Institutions with FATCA obligations will be able to report the relevant information to us in myIR from 17 April 2018.
+Financial Institutions with FATCA obligations are able to report the relevant information to us in myIR.
 You must complete your reporting by 30 June of the relevant tax year.

 Instructions on how to submit a FATCA disclosure are in the Foreign Account Tax Compliance Act (FATCA) - registration and reporting user guide.